 Through the Summer Research Training Program for Underrepresented Medical Students, under-represented minority medical school students have the opportunity to participate in a 2 to 3 month summer research training experience working in the laboratory of a program preceptor.
 The Program for Training in Sleep, Circadian and Respiratory Neurobiology, at Harvard Medical School and Affiliated Institutions, strongly encourages underrepresented minority applicants to all of its programs.

-Applications are currently being accepted for the summer of 2021.
+Applications are currently being accepted for the summer of 2023.
 Admissions will be made on a rolling basis; hence, it is best to apply early.
 Two letters of recommendation should be sent directly to the Program Coordinator, separate from the application.
 Applicants are encouraged to include a brief cover statement with their application, and to specify which of the projects noted below might hold particular interest for them.
-The Summer Minority Medical Student application form, recommendation form, and personal data sheet to be included with your application packet are available on the forms and resources page.
+The Summer Underrepresented Medical Student application form, recommendation form, and personal data sheet to be included with your application packet are available on the forms and resources page.

 Three important features of our Summer Research Training Program for Underrepresented Medical Students are: